GeorgeMPetre/OpenCart_API_Postman_Collection_Project/README.md

 Test results are exported into xlsx and JSON formats to provide a clear summary of execution, individual test outcomes, and response data.
 This makes it easy to review results outside Postman and keeps the project transparent.

 This project reflects how I approach API testing in practice: understand the workflow, test both success and failure paths, validate dependencies between calls, and document results clearly.
-It is intended as a learning and portfolio project rather than a production API benchmark.

 Author: George Petre
 GitHub: [https://github.com/GeorgeMPetre](https://github.com/GeorgeMPetre)